 Dialogue.
 Dialogue is an ancient method (remember Socrates?) for not just building up a body of facts, but creating shared understanding among a group of people.

 A dialogue can involve a review of factual information, sharing of opinions, review of alternative options, and so on.
-But here is the critical element: all of the participants in a dialogue are participating.
+But here is the critical element: all of the participants in a dialogue are, in fact, participating.
 No one is passive in a dialogue.
 If people are listening but not speaking, they are an audience to the dialogue, and thus not part of the dialogue at all.
 The very idea of a Dialogue does not include passive recipients, like Telling and Asking do.